FunkyFr3sh/petool/README.md

 instructions (just to make enough space for the 5 byte jump to fit) and afterwards create a trampoline in sym.cpp to restore the instructions that were removed.

-    /* Clear first two instructions AND do a (far) jump from 0x410000 to label doMagic */` DETOUR(0x410000, 0x410007, _doMagic);
+    /* Clear first two instructions AND do a long jump from 0x410000 to label doMagic */` DETOUR(0x410000, 0x410007, _doMagic);

     EXTERN_C void doMagic(int arg1, int arg2, int arg3)